MooreThreads/MooER/README.md

 ## 🔥 Updates

 - **`2024/08/27`**: We released [MooER-80K-v2](https://modelscope.cn/models/MooreThreadsSpeech/MooER-MTL-80K) which was trained using 80K hours of data.
 The performance of the new model can be found below.
 Currently, it only supports the speech recognition task.
-The speech translation and the multi-task model will be released soon.
+The speech translation and the multi-task models will be released soon.
 - **`2024/08/09`**: We released [a Gradio demo](https://mooer-speech.mthreads.com:10077/) running on Moore Threads S4000.
 - **`2024/08/09`**: We released the inference code and the pretrained speech recognition and speech translation (zh->en) models using 5000 hours of data.
 - **`2024/08/09`**: We release MooER v0.1 technical report on [arXiv](https://arxiv.org/abs/2408.05101).